Driving in Cyprus: What to Know Before You Rent a Car

 Everything you need to drive in Cyprus: driving on the left, the North Cyprus insurance trap, automatic vs manual, parking and the rules that catch tourists out.

 Cyprus is one of the easiest places in the Mediterranean to explore by car.
-The island is small, the roads are good, and almost everything worth seeing — from the Troodos mountains to the beaches of Ayia Napa — is far easier to reach with your own wheels than on patchy bus routes.
-But there are a few things that catch first-time visitors out, and one of them can void your insurance entirely.
-Here’s what you actually need to know.
+The island is small, the roads are good, and almost everything worth seeing, from the Troodos mountains to the beaches of Ayia Napa, is far easier to reach with your own wheels than on patchy bus routes.
+But two things catch first-time visitors out: the side of the road you drive on, and a border unlike any other in Europe.
+Here’s what you need to know before you pick up the keys.

 You drive on the left

 Cyprus drives on the left, a leftover from British rule.
-If you’re coming from the UK, Ireland, Malta or Australia, you’ll feel at home.
-If you’re used to driving on the right, give yourself a day to adjust:
+It’s one of only four places in Europe that does, along with the UK, Ireland and Malta.
+If you’re coming from any of those, you’ll feel at home.
+If you’re used to driving on the right, give yourself a day to adjust.
+That includes visitors coming from nearby Greece, where the layout is the exact opposite.

-• Roundabouts go clockwise; give way to traffic coming from the right.
+- Roundabouts run clockwise; give way to traffic already on the roundabout, coming from your right.

-• The gear stick is on your left if you take a manual (most rentals are automatic — more on that below).
+- The steering wheel is on the right side of the car, and the gear stick is on your left if you take a manual (most rentals are automatic, more on that below).

-• The trickiest moment is pulling out of a quiet car park onto an empty road, when instinct sends you to the wrong side.
+- The trickiest moment is pulling out of a quiet car park or side street onto an empty road, not a roundabout or a motorway, when instinct sends you back to the wrong side.
+Most near-misses tourists report happen exactly there.
 Say “stay left” out loud until it sticks.

 Automatic vs manual